mindspore-ai/docs/tutorials/training/source_en/advanced_use/distributed_training_ascend.md

 cd ../
 ```

-The variables `DATA_PATH` and `RANK_SIZE` need to be transferred to the script, which indicate the path of the dataset and the number of devices, respectively.
+The variables `DATA_PATH` and `RANK_SIZE` need to be transferred to the script, which indicate the absolute path of the dataset and the number of devices, respectively.

-The necessary environment variables are as follows:
+The distributed related environment variables are as follows:

 - `RANK_TABLE_FILE`: path for storing the network information file.
 - `DEVICE_ID`: actual sequence number of the current device on the corresponding host.